-Long Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Mississippi.
-With a population of 15,555 people and three constituent neighborhoods, Long Beach is the 27th largest community in Mississippi.
+Long Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Mississippi.
+With a population of 16,780 people and seven constituent neighborhoods, Long Beach is the 25th largest community in Mississippi.

 Long Beach real estate is some of the most expensive in Mississippi, although Long Beach house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Long Beach is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Long Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Long Beach is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Long Beach who work in sales jobs (14.81%), office and administrative support (12.01%), and management occupations (8.65%).
+There are especially a lot of people living in Long Beach who work in management occupations (15.03%), sales jobs (13.72%), and office and administrative support (10.37%).

 Long Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Long Beach is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.49% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Long Beach is somewhat higher than in the average US city of 21.84%: 25.12% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Long Beach is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Italian and Spanish.